Protests pile pressure on Iran after admission of plane strike

 Trudeau said Iranian President Hassan Rouhani had committed to collaborating with Canadian investigators, working to de-escalate tensions in the region and continuing a dialogue.

+Iranian officials sought to portray the plane disaster as a second blow to a mourning nation after Soleimani’s death in a U.S. drone strike.

+Soleimani’s funeral had prompted huge public gatherings, which the authorities described a show of national unity.
+But the displays of emotion have been swiftly overshadowed and protesters on Saturday tore up pictures of the slain general.

-Public fury at Iran’s authorities grew as questions about the plane crash mounted.
+Public fury at Iran’s authorities had grown as questions about the plane crash mounted.
 Iranians on social media asked why officials were busy fending off criticism from abroad rather than sympathising with grieving families.
 Others asked why the plane was allowed to take off at a time of high tension.

-Amirali Hajizadeh, a senior commander of the Revolutionary Guards, a parallel military set up to defend the nation and the system of theocratic rule, said he had asked for civilian planes to be grounded but his request was not heeded.

-Soleimani’s death in a U.S. drone strike had drawn huge crowds of mourners on to the streets in Iran, which Iranian officials said showed public support for the leadership.

 Reporting by Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Elaine Hardcastle